Medical Bills On Credit Reports

-Whatever the reason, the collection account is probably showing up in your credit reports, where the federal Fair Credit Reporting Act says it can remain for 7 years, even if you’ve since paid or settled the debt.
+Whatever the reason, the collection account is probably showing up in your credit reports, where the federal Fair Credit Reporting Act says it can remain for 7 and a half years, even if you’ve since paid or settled the debt.
 Your credit scores may have taken a dive because of that negative information and you may have found it more difficult, if not impossible, to finance the purchase of a home, new vehicle, or some other big-ticket item.

 A Common Myth About Medical Bills on Credit Reports

 Some facts about medical debts on credit reports:

 - Contrary to popular belief, you may not always be able to keep a medical bill out of collections just by making small payments.